Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 Another bad example where the automorphism group is infinite is that of an elliptic curve $E$, for which $\Aut(E)$ contains a subgroup isomorphic to $E$ itself acting by translations.
 Again, we can get rid of automorphisms (in this case, translations) by marking a point.
 If $E = \C/\Lambda$, a natural choice of marked point is the image of $\Lambda \subset \C$, that is the identity element on the torus.
 Thus, $\M_{1,1} = \set{\text{lattices}} / \C^*$, where $\C^*$ acts by rescaling.
 To understand the quotient, let us fix a basis $(\omega_1, \omega_2)$ of $\Lambda$.
 Multiplying $\Lambda$ by $1/\omega_1$, we obtain an equivalent lattice with basis $(1,\tau)$ for $\tau$ in the upper half-plane $\H$.
 Choosing another basis of the same lattice, that is acting by the group $\mr{SL}(2,\Z)$ of lattice base changes, we obtain another point $\tau' \in \H$.
 Thus, we find that

 A fundamental domain for the quotient is shown in \cref{fig:M11}.
-After glueing, we see that $\M_{1,1}$ is topologically $\P^1 \setminus \set{\infty}$.
+After identifying the arcs $AB \sim AB'$ and the half-lines $BC \sim B'C'$, we see that $\M_{1,1}$ is topologically $\P^1 \setminus \set{\infty}$.
 However, lattices have non-trivial automorphisms.
 Indeed, the matrix $-\Id$ acts trivially on $\H$, so that the automorphism group of each point on $\M_{1,1}$ contains at least $\Z_{2}$ as a subgroup.
-This is called the hyperelliptic involution of a marked elliptic curve.
-If we write an elliptic curve as as (the compactification of) a degree $3$ polynomial equation of the form
+This involution is called the hyperelliptic involution of a marked elliptic curve.
+If we write an elliptic curve as (the compactification of) a degree $3$ polynomial equation of the form

 then the hyperelliptic involution is simply the map $y \mapsto -y$.

 It is actually possible to completely characterise the automorphism group of each point $\tau$ in the fundamental domain (see \cref{fig:aut:lattices}): \begin{itemize} \item for $\tau = e^{\pi\iu/3} = \frac{1 + \iu\sqrt{3}}{2}$ corresponding to the hexagonal lattice, the automorphism group is $\Z_6$;